Anicosmos/practical_machine_learning_fitness/practical_machine_learning.md

     print(test_predictions)

     ##  1  2  3  4  5  6  7  8  9 10 11 12 13 14 15 16 17 18 19 20
-    ##  A  A  A  A  A  A  A  A  A  A  A  A  A  A  A  A  A  B  A  A
+    ##  A  A  A  A  A  A  A  A  A  A  A  A  A  A  A  A  A  A  A  A
     ## Levels: A B C D E

-Thank you for going through this project.
+Thank you !